medalith2590/sql-learning-journey/README.md

 /*
-  ## Business Challenge 1 Marketing Campaign
+  ## 1. Business Challenge 1 Marketing Campaign

-Department:
-Marketing
+Department: Marketing

 Problem:
 Marketing wants to send a promotional email to every customer.
 The email should start with the customer's first name and will be sent to their email address.

 My analysis:
 I need customer information.
-The customer table contains email addresses.
+The “customers” table contains email addresses.
 I only need the first name and email.

 */